Fungal Nails

 • Change in nail shape, often resulting in an ingrown toenail

-The appearance of fungal nails is classified into 3 categories:
+The appearance of fungal nails determines their severity:

-• Distal subungual onychomycosis – only the ends of the nail are affected
+• Distal subungual onychomycosis – mild-to-moderate severity; only the ends of the toenail are affected

-• Total dystrophic onychomycosis – infection of the entire affected nail
+• Total dystrophic onychomycosis – severe infection of the entire affected nail

 • White superficial onychomycosis – white discolouration on the surface of the affected nail